Frequently Asked Questions

 - The participant agrees to the terms and conditions of the program.

-- Any other information the storage VPP aggregator deems necessary
+- Any other information the storage VPP aggregator deems necessary.

-Incentive Option 4: Emergency Load Flexibility Virtual Power Plant
+Participation Option 4: Emergency Load Flexibility Virtual Power Plant

 - Name of the participant